An official website of the United States government

 Millington, TN 38055-3520

-Incapacitated Dependent Program
+Incapacitated Dependent Program (INCAP) Eligibility Requirements

-The child is incapable of self-support because of a physical or mental incapacity that occurred between the ages of 21 and 23 while the child was enrolled as a full-time student and the verification occurred after 23 October 1992.
+• The child is incapable of self-support because of a physical or mental incapacity that existed before the child's 21st birthday or the child is incapable of self-support because of a physical or mental incapacity that occurred between the ages of 21 and 23 while the child was enrolled as a full-time student and the verification occurred after 23 October 1992.

 • The dependent child must be unmarried.
 If married and divorced a copy of the marriage certificate and final divorce decree must accompany the application.

-• The incapacitating condition must have been continuous.
+• The incapacitating condition must be continuous.

 • If the condition improves or stabilizes so that the dependent is capable of self-support, he/she becomes ineligible for benefits.